navigation bar

 General Description

-The 19 mile trip from Albert Pike Campground to Arkansas Highway 70 has very limited access - Albert Pike Recreational Area at 0.0 miles, Highway 84 crossing at 8.3 miles and Highway 70 crossing at 19.0 miles - can be considered for three trips of varying lengths.
-The Upper section, from Albert Pike to Highway 84, is 8.3 miles of whitewater exhiliration.
-The lower section, from Highway 84 to Highway 70, is 10.7 miles of tamer water.
-The two sections combined provides a 19 mile trip starting with the whitewater section before flattening out to allow you time to take in the local scenery, and it is abundant, as you would expect in Arkansas.
+The 20.8 mile trip from Albert Pike Campground to US Highway 70 has very limited access - Albert Pike Recreational Area at 0.0 miles, Highway 84 crossing at 9.9 miles and US Highway 70 crossing at 20.8 miles - can be considered for three trips of varying lengths.
+The Upper section, from Albert Pike to Highway 84, is 9.9 miles (8.8 miles, if starting adjacent to the Albert Pike Store/RV Park) of whitewater exhiliration.
+The lower section, from Highway 84 to US Highway 70, is 10.9 miles of tamer water.
+The two sections combined provides a 20.8 mile trip starting with the whitewater section before flattening out to allow you time to take in the local scenery, and it is abundant, as you would expect in Arkansas.
+The Little Mo ends at the headwaters of Lake Greeson

 Rapids on the Little Mo are rated Class II-III, escalating into Class IV at high water levels due to the gradient of 25 feet per mile on the uppermost 5-6 miles, after which point the river bed flattens out a little.
 Large standing waves, narrow channels and willow jungles are potential dangers to be avoided by careful planning, then negotiation or portaging.
 Always scout major rapids before running them!

-The Little Mo is an exccellent fishing stream for rainbow trout, green sunfish, longear, smallmouth and spotted bass and other species.
+The Little Mo is an excellent fishing stream for rainbow trout (December through May), green sunfish, longear, smallmouth and spotted bass, white bass (during the spring spawning season) and other species.
 It is generally best to wade or fish from the banks using light spinning tackle and fly fishing gear.
 Be sure that you have a valid tax stamp if fishing for trout - Arkansas does check and will ticket you for violations!

 Location

-The Little Mo sits in Pike and Montgomery Counties in southwestern Arkansas near Hot Springs (50 miles) and Arkadelphia (75 miles.)
+The Little Mo sits in Montgomery and Pike Counties in southwestern Arkansas near Hot Springs (50 miles) and Arkadelphia (75 miles.)
 The river flows generally north-to-south on the west side of the Ouachita River, parallel to and just south of the Caddo River above Camden.

 Distance from major cities